 Carnegie Hall’s NYO2 will make its debut at the New World Center on Saturday, July 21 in a performance alongside NWS Fellows and alumni.
 The exclusive event led by conductor Carlos Miguel Prieto features 79 young musicians selected from across the country, and is NYO2’s only public performance before its culminating finale at Carnegie Hall on July 24.
 NYO2’s performance will feature Shostakovich’s Symphony No. 5, Prokofiev’s Violin Concerto No. 1 and Revuelta’s Suite from Redes, and will also be a WALLCAST® concert in SoundScape Park.

 NYO2 offers an opportunity for outstanding American instrumentalists, age 14-17, to play alongside exceptionally talented peers and learn from a world-class faculty.
-Its 2018 season and residency in Miami mark the start of a new partnership between NWS and Carnegie Hall, which will see 20 current and former NWS Fellows mentoring and performing side-by-side with participating students from across the country, including many from South Florida.
+Its 2018 season and residency in Miami mark the start of a new partnership between NWS and Carnegie Hall, which will see over 20 current and former NWS Fellows mentoring and performing side-by-side with participating students from across the country, including many from South Florida.

 Photo by Stephanie Berger

 The three-week program begins training at New York’s Purchase College, where NYO2 members will work with NWS Fellows and alumni, as well as other professional players from top orchestras, before traveling to Miami for a six-day residency that will include opportunities to interact with local young musicians in the South Florida area through NWS community partner organizations.